Canale 5: 1980s

-The companies related to these stations were then absorbed by the Canale 5 S.p.A company in 1990.

-In 1981, the first variety show produced by Fininvest on its own was created, Hello Goggi, presented by Loretta Goggi.
-Although Mike Bongiorno had already hosted some successful programmes on Canale 5, Loretta Goggi was the first RAI personality to leave public TV to work on Canale 5.
-However, the programme did not get the ratings it expected, due to the network's inexperience in the production and creation of variety shows and the lack of live coverage, then reserved for RAI and local broadcasters.
+In 1981, Hello Goggi, the first variety show produced by Fininvest, aired.
+The show was presented by Loretta Goggi, who was the first RAI personality to leave public TV to join Canale 5.
+However, the programme did not reach its anticipated ratings due to the network's inexperience in the production of variety shows and the lack of live coverage, then reserved for public and local broadcasters.

-With Buongiorno Italia, presented by Marco Columbro and Antonella Vianini, the broadcasts were also extended to the morning and around 8 pm, even if Canale 5 did not have a newscast due to the lack of live coverage.
-A news programme called Canale 5 News - Speciale was broadcast.

-Also in 1981, Canale 5 bought the rights to broadcast the American soap opera Dallas, which, in the following years, was the focus of a true "audience war" against rival show Dynasty on Mondadori's competitor Rete 4.

-In the early 1980s, Canale 5 also broadcast container programmes such as Pomeriggio Con Five and Okay, which featured a variety of cartoons from North America, Europe and Japan.
+With the advent of the morning show Buongiorno Italia, presented by Marco Columbro and Antonella Vianini, Canale 5's scheduling was extended to the morning; previously, morning broadcasts had been restricted to Lombardy.
+In the evening, meanwhile, Canale 5 started broadcasting a news programme called Speciale Canale 5 - News, though it was not live.
+Also in 1981, Canale 5 bought the rights to broadcast the American soap opera Dallas, which, in the following years, was the subject of an "audience war" against rival show Dynasty, airing on their competitor network, Rete 4.
+In the early 1980s, Canale 5 also started using block programming, airing shows such as Pomeriggio Con Five and Okay, which featured a variety of cartoons from the United States, Europe and Japan.
+The afternoon schedule was filled with American series and soap operas, while quiz shows and game shows, such as Encore, hosted by Mike Bongiorno, ran in the morning.
+In addition, the network had 6,000 hours' worth of cinema in its warehouse.

-Between 1980 and 1981, however, advertising revenues increased from 13 to 75 billion lire.
-There were also 6,000 hours of cinema in the network's film warehouse.
+Between 1980 and 1981, advertising revenues increased from 13 to 75 billion lire.
+From 1981 to 1983, it increased further to 110 billion, representing about 20% of the total share.